nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Example: Find report

-Only the tasks with the keyword are displayed.
+Only tasks with the keyword are displayed.
 Keywords are NOT case sensitive.

 <br>
 ###4 Marking tasks as done